Join Our Team

 There are supports available to assist eligible clients in financial need with the costs of basic expenses required for Program participation, job search or job start.
 In some cases, employed individuals at significant risk of losing employment due to a disability, may be eligible for financial supports to enable employment retention.

 Please call us at 250-656-0134 or email WorkBCInfo@beaconcs.ca with any questions you may have regarding this program.
-Or come to our Sidney office at 9860 Third Street to attend an Information Session.
-We host these sessions every Monday at 2pm.
-Please call ahead to register.

 The Employment Program of BC is funded by the Government of Canada and the Province of British Columbia.